dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2017-09-17-Meditation-Perspective-Of-A-Practitioner.md

 header:
      teaser: /assets/images/wiapost/5058-Meditation-Perspective-Of-A-Practitioner.jpg
 author: Hari Thapliyaal
-layout: single
+layout: wiapost-layout
 excerpt:
 author_profile: true
 share: true
 ---

 ![Meditation Perspective Of A Practitioner](/assets/images/wiapost/5058-Meditation-Perspective-Of-A-Practitioner.jpg)

-## Meditation Perspective Of A Practitioner
+# Meditation Perspective Of A Practitioner

-Namaste

 An English word Meditation has many meanings
 Today I sharing my perceptive on a Samskrut word Dhyanam,
 which is an integral part of Indian yogic traditions.